taywils/taywils.me/_posts/2014-11-15-boostchatclient.md

 - **boost::thread_group** to address multi-processing
 - **std::queue&lt; std::string &gt;** to represent the bounded-buffer of messages
 - **boost::thread** objects for adding and removing messages from the queue

+### Preprocessor Directives And Function Prototypes

+Lets start off, create a new working directory called **chat_app** wherever you want on your system.
+Next change into the **chat_app** directory and create a new file, name it **boostChatClient.cpp**.
+First we'll need to include a few libraries; some from the C++ standard template library and others from Boost.

+<div class="gcp" markdown="0"> <pre class="prettyprint">
+/* boostChatClient.cpp */
+#include&lt;iostream&gt;
+#include&lt;queue&gt;
+#include&lt;string&gt;
+#include&lt;cstdlib&gt;

+#include&lt;boost/thread.hpp&gt;
+#include&lt;boost/bind.hpp&gt;
+#include&lt;boost/asio.hpp&gt;
+#include&lt;boost/asio/ip/tcp.hpp&gt;
+#include&lt;boost/algorithm/string.hpp&gt;
+</pre></div>

+The above library includes are fairly basic for a C++ console application but unfamiliar to most are probably the Boost includes.

+- **boost/thread** Multithreading support
+- **boost/bind** A library for functional programming but used here to create sub-rountines for threads
+- **boost/asio** System socket and network programming library
+- **boost/algorithm/string** Pretty self-explainatory; gives use some new string methods

+I will be using namespace aliasing in this application, it can be a pain sometimes to read code without namespace aliasing so lets at least make an effort to strive for clean human readable code.
+So add the lines below to the current file right after the preprocessor library includes.

+<div class="gcp" markdown="0"> <pre class="prettyprint">
+/* boostChatClient.cpp */
+using namespace std;
+using namespace boost;
+using namespace boost::asio;
+using namespace boost::asio::ip;
+</pre></div>

+Next we define some typedefs for quickly describing some boost shared pointers.
+Shared pointers are now apart of the C++ standard but there are problems abound when you try and mix and match C++ std shared pointers with Boost library shared pointers.
+Not so much for performance but more from the fact that using Boost shared pointers introduces a dependency on the Boost libraries; so to keep your code Boost friendly just stick with the Boost versions of the smart pointer collection.

+<div class="gcp" markdown="0"> <pre class="prettyprint">
+/* boostChatClient.cpp */
+typedef boost::shared_ptr&lt;tcp::socket&gt; socket_ptr;
+typedef boost::shared_ptr&lt;string&gt; string_ptr;
+typedef boost::shared_ptr&lt; queue&lt;string_ptr&gt; &gt; messageQueue_ptr;
+</pre></div>
 </div>